SailaNamai/pocket-gamemaster/readme.md

   Long term memories are selectively chosen by relevance and weighed, assembled into chronological order and given to the LLM.

-  - Currently, PGM achieves (~6-10):1 compression ratios - depending on frequency of player action.
+  - Currently, PGM achieves (~15-20):1 compression ratios - depending on frequency of player action.
-  - It will fit around 50k tokens into the (dynamic) full context window.
-  - Once that context window is full:
+  - Once our context window is actually full:
     - rate long-term memories for salience (present characters, emotional state, location...) in the current situation.
     - and then fill the budget accordingly